rustwasm/book/src/game-of-life/implementing.md

     // after one tick in our universe. let expected_universe = expected_spaceship();

-    //// Call `tick` and then see if the cells in the `Universe`s are the same. input_universe.tick();
+    // Call `tick` and then see if the cells in the `Universe`s are the same. input_universe.tick();
     assert_eq!(cells(&input_universe), cells(&expected_universe));
 }
 ```

-We can run the test using `wasm-pack test --firefox --headless` and see our tests pass.
+Run the tests within the `wasm-game-of-life` directory by running `wasm-pack test --firefox --headless`.

 ## Rendering to Canvas Directly from Memory